10-Q 1 phm-20240930.htm 10-Q - 3Q 2024 phm-20240930

 The following is a summary of our operating results by line of business ($000's omitted, except per share data):

-In 2022, the Federal Reserve began raising its benchmark rate in response to persistent inflation that began after the onset of the COVID-19 pandemic.
+In 2022, the Federal Reserve began raising its benchmark interest rate in response to persistent inflation that began after the onset of the COVID-19 pandemic.
 These actions drove national mortgage and other interest rates higher and negatively impacted home affordability and consumer sentiment.
-Despite this rise in interest rates, demand for new homes generally remained strong during 2023 and into the first quarter of 2024.
-However, demand began to weaken during the second quarter of 2024, as evidenced by our net new orders, which decreased 4% compared to the comparable prior year period and decreased 9% compared to the first quarter of 2024.
-While affordability remains challenged for housing due to the higher interest rates, house price increases, and general inflation in recent years, we have responded by adjusting sales prices where necessary and focusing sales incentives on closing cost incentives, and mortgage interest rate buydowns.
+Despite this rise in interest rates, demand for new homes generally remained strong during 2023 and into 2024.
+Despite a recent 50 bps cut in the Federal Reserve benchmark interest rate late in the third quarter of 2024, affordability remains challenged for housing due to the higher interest rates, house price increases, and general inflation in recent years as compared with historical levels.
+We have responded by adjusting sales prices where necessary and focusing sales incentives on closing cost incentives and mortgage interest rate buydowns.
 Additionally, the rate of customer order cancellations that spiked in 2022 in response to higher inflation and interest rate increases has now normalized to historical levels.

 We operate our business to generate a consistent cadence of house starts and an appropriate inventory of quick move-in speculative ("spec") homes as we focus on turning our assets and delivering high returns on investment, which has allowed us to achieve an effective balance of price and pace.
 Within an evolving macroeconomic environment, consumers across all buyer segments and price points have continued demonstrating a strong desire for homeownership despite continued interest rate variability.
-During 2023 and the first half of 2024, through a combination of our ongoing cost reduction initiatives, construction pacing, and sales strategies that capitalized on periods of strong consumer demand, we were able to achieve historically strong financial results, including record first half of the year earnings during the six months ended June 30, 2024.
+During 2023 and the first nine months of 2024, through a combination of our ongoing construction cost reduction initiatives, construction pacing, and sales strategies that capitalized on periods of strong consumer demand, we were able to achieve historically strong financial results.

-The supply chain constraints that arose in connection with the COVID-19 pandemic improved during 2023 and have continued to ease during the first half of 2024, which has contributed to a shortening of our production cycle times.
-The time required to construct a home was approximately nine weeks shorter at the end of the second quarter of 2024 compared to the comparable prior year period.
-This decrease in cycle times, coupled with our strong backlog and focus on spec home production, contributed to an increase in closings of 8% and 9% in the second quarter and first half of 2024, respectively, over the comparable prior year periods.
-While production cycle times remain elevated versus our historical norms due to the availability of certain materials and construction labor along with extended timelines for municipal approvals and inspections in certain geographies, we continue to make progress.
-Despite the recent improvements, inflation also continues to impact our business.
-The price of lumber materials, in particular, has been subject to heightened price volatility in recent years, but prices have trended lower in 2024.
+The supply chain constraints that arose in connection with the COVID-19 pandemic improved during 2023 and have continued to ease during the first nine months of 2024, which has contributed to a shortening of our production cycle times.
+The time required to construct a home was approximately seven weeks shorter at the end of the third quarter of 2024 compared to the comparable prior year period, and nearly two weeks shorter than at the end of the second quarter of 2024.
+This decrease in cycle times, coupled with our strong backlog and focus on spec home production, contributed to an increase in closings of 12% and 10% in the three and nine months ended September 30, 2024, respectively, over the comparable prior year periods.
+While production cycle times remain elevated versus our historical norms due to the availability of certain materials and construction labor, along with extended timelines for municipal approvals and inspections in certain geographies, we continue to make progress.
+Inflation also continues to impact our business, especially the cost of land and related development expenditures.
 Due to the length of our construction cycle times, there is a lag between when such cost changes occur and when they impact our operating results.
-While we expect to see some benefit in our reported financial results in the second half of 2024 from lower lumber prices, we expect that such benefits will be largely offset by higher sales incentives or other pricing actions in response to the recent softening in consumer demand.

 We remain focused on taking a measured approach to our capital allocation strategy in order to position ourselves to effectively respond to any potential future volatility in demand.
 Accordingly, we are focused on protecting liquidity and closely managing our cash flows while also continuing to focus on shareholder returns, including the following actions: